konpapp/bang-the-dice-game/README.md

 # BANG!
 The Dice Game Online
-This is an online adaption of the board game.
+This is an online adaption of the board game using Node.js and Socket.io.
 For an overview of the board game and its rules you can visit [this link](https://www.ultraboardgames.com/bang/dice-game-rules.php).

 ## Install
 To start the application, download the repository and change into the root directory.
 Then type the following commands: